tuoharju/Documents/SecurityPolicy.md

 ### Mandrill

-We use Mandrill (part of MailChimp) to deliver email.
+We use Mandrill (part of Mailchimp) to deliver email.
 Full content of the messages is kept on Mandrill servers for 3 days, detailed information about sent messages for 30 days and bounced data for 90 days.

-MailChimp Terms of Use and Privacy Policy cover how MailChimp manages and handles data and what commitments they make in terms of data.
-Additionally, the [MailChimp Security page](http://mailchimp.com/about/security) contains a lot of information relevant for both Mandrill and MailChimp.
+Mailchimp Terms of Use and Privacy Policy cover how MailChimp manages and handles data and what commitments they make in terms of data.
+Additionally, the [Mailchimp Security page](http://mailchimp.com/about/security) contains information relevant for both Mandrill and Mailchimp.

-MailChimp has certified to the EU-U.S. Privacy Shield Framework and we have signed a Customer EU Data Processing Addendum with them.
+Mailchimp has certified to the EU-U.S. Privacy Shield Framework and we have signed a Customer EU Data Processing Addendum with them.

 Mandrill's infrastructure is composed of three key components: